idesignpbp/public-api-documentation/source/includes/_manufacturers.md

 ### Description

 Sets the status of a shipment to recieved.
+The shipment must be in `transit` status.

+*Note*: Only fabric order shipments can be received at this time.

 ### HTTP Request